 Another of the sportives to sit alongside a professional race, the Tour of Flanders takes place the day before the pros depart Bruges.
 It's gruelling for a different reason to all the rest - the bone-shuddering cobble stones.
-Over 15,000 entered in 2012 and with a much looser organisation than events of a similar size (riders just depart as and when they arrive on the start line), the congestion when you reach a cobbled climb can be chaotic.
+Over 15,000 riders take part, and with a much looser organisation than events of a similar size (riders just depart as and when they arrive on the start line), the congestion when you reach a cobbled climb can be chaotic.

 Hotter'N Hell Hundred, USA

 - Where and when: Wichata Falls, Texas, August, 100 miles